Board support package

 As of this writing, the imxrt-rs project is not actively maintaining BSPs.
 But with your help and contributions, we're happy to start BSP development.
 If you're interested in using or maintaining a BSP, reach out to an imxrt-rs maintainer.

-Some BSPs, like the teensy4-bsp
+Some BSPs, like the teensy4-bsp,

 depend on imxrt-rs packages but are maintained as separate projects.
 If you're

-interested in designing a BSP, the teensy4-bsp
+interested in designing a BSP, the teensy4-bsp may have ideas for you.

 The rest of this document has recommendations for BSP design, and it demonstrates a small BSP that can manage hardware resources.